Honey’s pantry status deserves more attention.

 Why is this important, especially with cooking?
-Water-soluble means higher bioavailability, allowing for absorption of the benefits.
+Water-soluble makes it a better sweetener choice.
 When you eat an edible made with hemp oil, the benefits are greatly decreased.
 Because of the way the body processes fat by moving through the liver first, the percentage of hemp oil that’s absorbed into the bloodstream can be as low at 6%.

 Red Belly Hemp Honey will dissolve into drinks and won’t float to the top or coat a glass like honey made with hemp oil.
 The beneficial compounds in the honey also can withstand heat up to 325° F, according to Red Belly’s testing.

 As an ingredient in hot or cold drinks, savory dishes or dessert, Red Belly Hemp Honey can be the ingredient you reach for over conventional sugar.
 Here’s a cheat sheet for getting started.

 For drinks that call for a sweetener, whether it’s a teetotaler iced tea or Thyme and Lime Cocktail, Red Belly Hemp Honey easily can be a part of the simple syrup.
 Stir it in when the syrup (dissolving equal parts water and sugar over heat) is still warm.
 For drinks that don’t call for a sweetener, whisk the honey into the largest quantity of liquid before adding other ingredients.